SketchUp and AutoCAD are two of the most widely used CAD programs by architects and interior designers for the representation of projects.

 Fast and Fun

-Although in this analysis, I have been totally biased in favor of AutoCad, with objective reasons, I really think that a person very experienced in AutoCAD is able to model any object that can be achieved in SketchUp, just much slower and less fun.
+Although in this analysis, I have been totally biased in favor of Sketchup, with objective reasons, I really think that a person very experienced in AutoCAD is able to model any object that can be achieved in SketchUp, just much slower and less fun.

 These are two more points in favor of Sketchup, it is a fast and fun 3D work tool, there is not much rigidity in the SketchUp program since the concept of the program is to emulate a freehand drawing.